alphagov/publisher/README.md

 ## Nomenclature

 - Artefact: a document on GOV.UK.
-Artefacts shown in publisher were created in the [panopticon](https://github.com/alphagov/panopticon) app.

 ## Technical documentation

 This is a Ruby on Rails application that publishes the content for mainstream document formats to the shared mongo database.
-It manages content created in [panopticon](https://github.com/alphagov/panopticon).
 The `frontend` app reads this content from the [govuk_content_api](https://github.com/alphagov/govuk_content_api).

 ###Dependencies

-- [panopticon](https://github.com/alphagov/panopticon) - manages creation and tagging of artefacts/documents listed in publisher.
-It is being deprecated.
 - [imminence](https://github.com/alphagov/imminence) - provides geographical search tools
 - [rummager](https://github.com/alphagov/rummager) - search index for publisher.
 All changes are also sent to rummager to be indexed
 - [content-store](https://github.com/alphagov/content-store) - new central storage of published content on GOV.UK
 - [govuk_content_api](https://github.com/alphagov/govuk_content_api) - API providing content and metadata to frontend apps.
 Being deprecated in favour of content-store.
 - [publishing-api](https://github.com/alphagov/publishing-api) - will provide workflow for all content published to GOV.UK - creating a new document, publishing it, etc. Content published here will end up in the content-store
-- [router-api](https://github.com/alphagov/router-api) - API for updating the [GOV.UK Router](https://github.com/alphagov/router.git)
 - [govuk-content-schemas](http://github.com/alphagov/govuk-content-schemas) - defines the schemas for new-style document formats.
 Required to run the tests.

 ```shell